Written by

 With Jibility, organizations can easily apply any of the prioritization methods discussed above.

-Jibility is a cloud-based tool that helps organizations align their initiatives with their overall strategy.
+Jibility is a cloud-based business architecture tool that helps organizations align their initiatives with their overall strategy.
 It provides a simple 6-step approach to guide the translation of strategic vision and goals into a substantiated, prioritized and visualized initiative roadmap.